Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Methodology

-We trained supervised classification models using the clinical and genomic predictor views to predict the binary 5-year cancer-death outcome.
-Our aim was not to find one best algorithm, but to generate well-calibrated, cross-validated risk scores from each view for later joint analysis with copula models.
+We trained supervised classification models separately on the clinical and gene-expression views to predict the binary 5-year cancer-specific death endpoint.
+Let \(X_{\text{clin}}\) denote the clinical predictor matrix, \(X_{\text{expr}}\) the gene-expression predictor matrix, and \(Y\) the binary outcome.

-We used the same modeling pipeline for each view.
-We defined $X_{\text{clin}}$ as the clinical predictor matrix, $X_{\text{gen}}$ as the genomic predictor matrix, and $Y$ as the binary 5-year cancer-death outcome.
-In each view, we separated predictors into numeric and categorical variables based on their data type.
-We imputed numeric variables with the median value and categorical variables with the most common category.
-Numeric variables were standardized to have a mean of zero and a variance of one, and categorical variables were one-hot encoded.
-These preprocessing steps were included in the model pipeline, so during cross-validation, imputation, scaling, and encoding were fitted only on the training data and then applied to the test fold.
+For the clinical view, predictors were separated into numeric and categorical variables.
+Numeric variables were imputed using the median and standardized to mean zero and variance one.
+Categorical variables were imputed using the most frequent category and then one-hot encoded.
+For the gene-expression view, numeric features were median-imputed and standardized.
+All preprocessing steps were embedded in the cross-validation pipeline, so that imputation, scaling, and encoding were fit only on the training folds and then applied to the held-out folds.

-After preprocessing, we tested several common classification algorithms: penalized logistic regression with elastic-net penalty, random forest, gradient boosting, and XGBoost when available.
-For each view, we trained and evaluated each model using 5-fold stratified cross-validation.
-In each fold, the model was trained on four-fifths of the data and used to predict class probabilities for the remaining fifth.
-Cycling through the folds gave a complete set of out-of-fold predicted probabilities for all patients.
-We compared these predictions to the true binary outcome using the area under the receiver operating characteristic curve (ROC-AUC) as the performance metric.

-For each view, we chose the model with the highest cross-validated ROC-AUC as the main risk-score generator.
-The out-of-fold predicted probabilities from this model were kept as the view-specific machine learning risk scores.
-We use $\hat{p}_{\text{clin}}$ for the predicted probability of 5-year cancer death from the best clinical model, and $\hat{p}_{\text{gen}}$ for the best genomic model.
-Each value in these vectors comes from a model that did not use that patient in training, which helps reduce optimistic bias and makes the risk scores suitable for later dependence modeling.

-We also recorded the cross-validated ROC-AUC for each candidate model in each view.
-These summary values serve as a benchmark for assessing how well the clinical and genomic views independently predict 5-year cancer death rates.
-In the next subsection, we explain how we used $\hat{p}_{\text{clin}}$ and $\hat{p}_{\text{gen}}$ to create pseudo-observations on the unit square and fit parametric copula models to capture the joint dependence between the two risk scores.